Jyllove/myAndroidDesign/readme.txt

 datetime: May 22nd
 """

-Here are three file floders:
+Here are three file folds:
     android_server   --- connector between android and mysql_server (designed by PyCharm) AndroidDesign    --- android code (designed by AndroidStudio) detect_temp_humi --- hardware code(utilization of the DHTsensor which detect temperature&humidity and esp8266 which send the data detected to the sqlserver)(designed by arduino)